Introduction to Permaculture

 Understand companion planting + Nitrogen fixing, which help you yield an abundance, reduce disease, and protect the soil

-An understanding of what a Permaculture Design is + where to start, based on any size project
+Gain an understanding of what Permaculture Design is + where to start, based on any size project

-Knowledge of how to create & enhance community with Permaculture
+Discover how you can create & enhance community with Permaculture

-Hands-on learning with practical activities that reinforce theoretical knowledge.
+Experience hands-on learning with practical activities that reinforce theoretical knowledge

-Experienced instruction from a seasoned permaculture designer, teacher and practitioner.
+Receive experienced instruction from a seasoned permaculture designer, teacher and practitioner

 About your instructor